talisiev/pythonexercises/README.md

 3. Open Terminal, validate that python is installed by typing in "python".
 Installed version information will be displayed.
 4. To ensure proper python modules are installed, type in "python -m pip install requests" in the terminal.
 You should see the successful install of collected packages.
 5. Navigate to the folder where the .py files are saved.
 6. Execute per .py file by typing in "python <filename.py>.
 You should see the correct response in the terminal every execution.

+Steps to Review the code -
+1. Download an IDE that can support python development.
+I used the Anaconda Navigator (https://www.anaconda.com/) and used Spyder IDE.
+2. Open the .py files in the IDE (in my case, Spyder) and run the files individually.

 Following test cases